Divius/Divius.github.io/posts/ironic-denver-2019.rst

   context this field would stay free-form.
 We did not agree whether we need an option to enable this feature.

-  An interesting use case was mentioned: assign a non-admin user to Nova, to allocate it only a part of the bare metal pool, instead of all nodes.
+  An interesting use case was mentioned: assign a non-admin user to Nova to allocate it only a part of the bare metal pool instead of all nodes.

-  We did not reach a consensus on whether we should use a schema with the ``owner`` field, e.g. ``keystone://{project ID}`` would represent a Keystone project ID.
+  We did not reach a consensus on using a schema with the ``owner`` field, e.g. where ``keystone://{project ID}`` represents a Keystone project ID.

-* Adding a new field (probably ``deployed_by``) to track a user that requested a deploy for auditing purposes.
+* Adding a new field (e.g. ``deployed_by``) to track a user that requested deploy for auditing purposes.

-  We agreed that the ``owner`` field should not be used for this purpose, and overall it should not be changed automatically.
+  We agreed that the ``owner`` field should not be used for this purpose, and overall it should never be changed automatically by Ironic.

 * Adding some notion of *node leased to*, probably via a new field.

-  This proposal was not well defined during the session, but we probably would allow some subset of API to leasers using the policy mechanism.
-It became apparent, that implementing a separate *deployment API endpoint* is required to make such policy possible.
+  This proposal was not well defined during the session, but we probably would allow some subset of API to lessees using the policy mechanism.
+It became apparent that implementing a separate *deployment API endpoint* is required to make such policy possible.

 Creating the deployment API was identified as a potential immediate action